bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/malformed_formal_parameter.md

 ### OK, that fixed my problem.
 But why didn’t you say that in the first place?

 Admittedly the wording in the error message is slightly strange.
-“Formal parameter” is a fancy way of saying “function argument”.
-And we use the word “malformed” because all Firefox engineers are huge fans of 19th-century Gothic horror novels.
+"Formal parameter” is a fancy way of saying "function argument”.
+And we use the word "malformed” because all Firefox engineers are huge fans of 19th-century Gothic horror novels.

 Examples
 --------